dabiged/adventofcode/2020/README.md

 ### Day06
 1. Managed to get part 1 quickly, part 2 was more complex.
 2. Finally used Any/All in combination with a list comp!

+## Day07
+1. I really struggled with this.
+I was able to build the tree, using nested dicts quite easily but struggled to tranverse it without overwriting sections of the tree.
+The deque solved this.